MyGitHubSite/Udacity-CarND-Project2-Traffic-Sign-Classifier/writeup.md

 Here are five German traffic signs that I found on the web:

 ![Image1](/my_data/11_right_of_way_at_the_next_intersection_200x200.png)
 ![Image2](/my_data/12_priority_road_200x200.png)
 ![Image3](/my_data/18_general_caution_200x200.png)
 ![Image4](/my_data/25_road_work_200x200.png)
 ![Image5](/my_data/33_turn_right_ahead_200x200.png)

 The signs are centered well in the images but do contain extra information within them which could lead to some uncertainty.
 Image #5 as an example has mutliple extra traffic signs in the background.
+Cropping the images likely helped in a few cases.

 #### B. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).